 Madelaine’s Deli, Lavant Street

-Petersfield has an excellent selection of bars and restaurants, including local favourite, Annie Jones in Lavant Street, now focused mainly on Tapas, Lemon Grass Thai restaurant in Dragon Street and La Piazzetta in the Square.
-There are two excellent Indians: Spice Lounge in the square, and Malabon in Dragon Street, a large Pizza Express and a variety of Indian and Chinese restaurants.
-Nearby Liss has one of the region’s best Indian restaurants: Madhuban.
+Petersfield has an excellent selection of bars and restaurants, including local favourite, Annie Jones in Lavant Street, now focused mainly on Tapas, Lemon Grass Thai restaurant in Dragon Street and for italian, La Piazzetta in the Square.
+There are two excellent Indians: Spice Lounge in the square, and Malabon in Dragon Street.
+There is a large Pizza Express.
+Tucked away in an alley off Waitrose car part is Fez, a cosy Mediterranean and Middle-Eastern bistro.

-When staying overnight and looking for somewhere to have a drink or snack we can recommend four town centre bars: The George in the Square and The Folly Wine Bar on Dragon Street; the Old Drum in Chapel Street.
+When staying overnight and looking for somewhere to have a drink or snack we can recommend four town centre bars: The George in the Square; the Old Drum in Chapel Street.
 To sit outdoors in the square for coffee, Cafe Nero, Cloisters and the George are your choices.

 We are spoilt for country pubs.
 Closest to Petersfield is ever-popular Queen’s Head in Sheet.
 The Harrow in Steep is a tiny gem ideal for its garden in good weather.
 The Five Bells in Buriton, a mile South of Petersfield is another long-term favourite close by.
 Slightly further but still within 10-15 mins drive check out The Three Horseshoes (very busy on Summer weekends) at Elsted for an excellent menu and stunning views, or the The Hawkley Inn on the Alton side of town.
 Under new management and offering a very good menu and a particularly relaxed vibe, further along towards Elsted Marsh is the Elsted Inn.

 Petersfield High Street has good selection of shops including Waitrose and Marks & Spencer food stores.
 There is also a Lidl just beyond the station.
 In Lavant Street, the Bran Tub is our excellent local health food store and Madeleine’s offers high quality deli food.

-Features of the historic market town of Petersfield include the Physic Garden, Petersfield Musuem, The Flora Twort Gallery; The Heath; and England’s only slanted red telephone box.
+Features of the historic market town of Petersfield include the Physic Garden, Petersfield Musuem, The Flora Twort Gallery and the the Heath.
 The South Downs offer excellent walking country with many breath-taking views.
 If you have time, drive via South Harting to the National Trust area of Harting Down, and walk out across the first field for a stunning 360 degree view as far as the coast.